BALEHOK/learn/docs/index.md

 }
 ```

 We are ready to run the app.
-A nice bonus by Microsoft - .Net support watcher.
-So you can modify code and your app is automatically rebuilt.
+A nice bonus by Microsoft - .Net supports watchers.
+So you can modify the code and your app will rebuild automatically.
 Add `Microsoft.DotNet.Watcher.Tools` to the `Web.csproj` file:
 ``` xml
     <ItemGroup>
         <DotNetCliToolReference Include="Microsoft.DotNet.Watcher.Tools" Version="1.0.0" />